Blotch3D/Blotch3D/README.md

-All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense, and it is also available in Doxygen output file "Blotch3D\_Reference\_Manual.pdf".
-(Note: To support Doxygen, links in the IntelliSense comments are preceded with '\#'.
-Also, this document is prepended to that Doxygen output, but for some reason the reference links within this document don't work when it is embedded in that reference manual.)
+All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense, and it is also available in "Blotch3DManual.pdf".
+(Note: To support Doxygen, links in the IntelliSense comments are preceded with '\#'.)

 See MonoGame.net for the official MonoGame documentation.
 When searching on-line for other MonoGame documentation and discussions, be sure to